 Barneo Ice Camp Express - Quark Expeditions (3 days)

-Travelers spend that night at the base at 89ºN before flying by helicopter to the Pole the next day.
-They'll later return to Barneo and begin the trip home the following day.
-Price:
+Travelers spend the first night at the base located at approximately 89ºN before flying by helicopter to the Pole the following day.
+After making the trip to the top of the world, they'll later return to Barneo and begin the trip home the following day.
+Price: $23,495

-North Pole - Icebreaker Voyage to the Top of the World - Poseidon Expeditions (14 days)
+Expedition to the Top of the World - Poseidon Expeditions (13 days)

-Arctic adventure travel company Poseidon Expeditions hosts several cruises to the North Pole each year that begin in Helsinki, Finland with a flight to the Russian port of Murmansk.
+Arctic adventure travel company Poseidon Expeditions hosts several adventurous cruise to the North Pole each year, each of which begins and ends in the Russian port city of Murmansk.
 From there, travelers set sail aboard the 50 Years of Victory, the largest and most sophisticated commercial icebreaker ever built.
 Driven by two nuclear reactors, it is capable of slicing through ice 3 meters thick, while carrying 128 passengers safely through the frozen Arctic Ocean.
-They'll travel across the Berents Sea, stopping just short of the ultimate goal of the North Pole, where passengers disembark and make the rest of the way on foot.
+They'll travel across the Berents Sea, stopping just short of the ultimate goal of the North Pole, where passengers disembark and make the rest of the journey on foot.
 On the return trip, the ship even stops in Russia's remote and beautiful Franz Josef Land, before returning to Murmansk.
+Price: $28,695